nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 - 716186003 - No known allergy
 - 409137002 - No known drug allergy
 - 429625007 - No known food allergy

-If no information is available about allergies or adverse reactions (but allergies or adverse reactions may have been identified), then this heading should appear in the Document with the text “Information not available”

 ## Handling an EMPTY Allergy list (no allergies recorded in EOR) ##